Global optimization for the portfolio selection model with high-order moments: Introduction

-\item First, we introduce a general portfolio selection model, called PPO, which is given as in (\ref{eq:def:PPO}).
-This model is flexible with arbitrary moment orders and different risk appetites.

-\item Second, we give a robust approximation of PPO with perturbation sample average approximation.
+\begin{itemize} \item First, we introduce a general portfolio selection model with high-order moments, called PPO, which is given as in (\ref{eq:def:PPO}).
+This model is flexible with arbitrary moment orders and different risk appetites. \item Second, we give a robust approximation of PPO with perturbation sample average approximations.
 The PSAA model is more computationally efficient compared to the standard SAA model.
-For proper samples and parameters, the optimizer set of PSAA is close to that of the original PPO.

-\item Third, we construct a Moment-SOS algorithm to solve the PSAA model globally.
+For proper samples and parameters, the optimizer set of PSAA is close to that of the original PPO. \item Third, we propose a Moment-SOS algorithm to solve the PSAA model globally.
 Numerical experiments are given to show the efficiency of our algorithm. \end{itemize}

 The rest of the paper is organized as follows.
-In Section 2, we review main results of polynomial optimization.
-In Section 3, we introduce the PSAA model of the PPO and the semidefinite algorithm.
-Numerical examples and applications are presented in Section 4.
-The conclusion is given in Section 5.
+In Section~\ref{sec:pre}, we review main results of polynomial optimization.
+In Section~\ref{sec:PolyPortOpt}, we introduce a PSAA model of the PPO and propose a semidefinite algorithm.
+Numerical experiments are presented in Section~\ref{sc:numerical}.
+Conclusions are given in Section~\ref{sec:con}.